arthurchoung/ANaL/README.md

 ## Why Workbench 2.0 Window Frames

 Workbench 2.0 has window frames with a border on all sides, that can be repurposed for resizing.
-NeXTStep doesn't have borders on the sides, so they can't be repurposed for resizing.
+NeXTStep windows don't have side borders.

 Workbench 2.0 has the close button at the upper left corner.
 NeXTStep has the close button at the upper right corner.